-Well known for its tolerance and liberal views, as of 2018, the seaport city of Seattle is home to an estimated population of 725,000 residents.
-Situated on the west coast of the US, Seattle is not only the largest city in the state of Washington but also in the whole Pacific Northwest region of North America.
+Well known for its tolerance and liberal views, the seaport city of Seattle is home to an estimated population of 753,000 residents.
+Situated on the west coast of the US, Seattle is not only the largest city in the state of Washington but also in the entire Pacific Northwest.

-If you are a food and coffee lover, fascinated by technology and books, you will never regret moving from Chicago to America’s Queen City.
+If you are a food and coffee aficionado, who also loves technology and books, you will never regret moving from Chicago to America’s Queen City.

-Unlike Windy City’s humid continental climate with very cold and snowy winters, Seattle has a warm-summer Mediterranean climate with cool, rainy winters as well as mild and relatively dry summers.
+Unlike Windy City’s humid continental climate with very cold and snowy winters, Seattle has Mediterranean climate with cool, rainy winters as well as mild and relatively dry summers.
 Don’t be fooled by Seattle’s rain though — as it is more like a mist, you won’t need to carry an umbrella.
 Avoid carrying one if you don’t want to look like a tourist.
 Moreover, once you spend your first summer in Seattle, you will realize that you won’t even miss Chicago summers.
-They are as lovely in Chicago and sometimes can last until the end of September.

-Picking the right neighborhood can often feel like a daunting task, especially since Seattle is made up of so many neighborhoods.
+Choosing the right area to live in Seattle can often feel like a daunting task, especially since the city is made up of so many neighborhoods.
 Ballard, Capitol Hill, Fremont, Greenlake, Issaquah Highlands, Magnolia, Phinney Ridge, Queen Anne, Wallingford, and West Seattle are among the most preferred ones in the city.
-But choosing the best one for you depends on your lifestyle and specific circumstances.
-This Seattle Neighborhoods Guide might come in handy if you haven’t picked a neighborhood yet.
+But selecting the best one for you depends on your lifestyle and specific circumstances.

 Finding a job in Seattle

-One of the best things about the lively city of Seattle is that you can do any activity imaginable there.
-Whether you want to visit a museum, stroll in the park, ski or snowboard in the winter, swim or learn to surf, the city will be there for you offering the best possible conditions to indulge in all of your favorite hobbies.
+One of the best things about this lively city is that you can do any activity imaginable there.
+Whether you want to visit a museum, take a stroll in the park, ski or snowboard in the winter, swim or learn to surf, the city offers the best possible conditions to help you indulge in your favorite hobbies.